 So, how may this technology be of help in combating fraud in insurance?

 By processing and analyzing huge amounts of disparate information, the system is able to reveal the connections between multiple factors.
-After being trained enough, it can detect fraud with high accuracy, basing on the previously analysed cases.
-The program could be developed to provide a clear description why it regards a given claim to be fraudulent, and then transmit it for further investigation to human specialists.
+After being trained enough, it can detect fraud with high accuracy, basing on the previously analyzed cases.
+The program could be developed to provide a clear description of why it regards a given claim to be fraudulent, and then transmit it for further investigation to human specialists.

-The AI-based solutions have the following benefits:
+The artificial intelligence based solutions have the following benefits for insurance companies:

 - Fraudulent cases are spotted with greater precision and within a shorter period of time,